 Overview of Legal Practice Courses and the regulatory framework

 Qualification as a solicitor is regulated by the Solicitors Regulation Authority (SRA).
-Satisfactory completion of a Legal Practice Course (LPC or the course) is an essential requirement to qualify as a solicitor in England and Wales under the provisions of the SRA Training Regulations 2014 – Qualification Regulations.
+Satisfactory completion of a Legal Practice Course (LPC or the course) is a requirement to qualify as a solicitor in England and Wales under the provisions of the SRA Training Regulations 2014 – Qualification Regulations.
 The LPC builds on students' academic knowledge of the law and prepares them for their training and early years in practice.